top of page

 The Island of Utila, Honduras

 On land, the island has a layered history that you can still sense.
 Columbus encountered the Bay Islands on his fourth voyage in 1502.
-Centuries later, British pirates used the region as a base, and you can still find place names and ruins that reflect that era.
-Today, Utila is part of Honduras, but it carries strong Caymanian and Garifuna cultural influences that make it feel different from the mainland.
+Centuries later, British pirates used the region as a base.
+You can still find place names and ruins that reflect that era.
+Today, Utila is part of Honduras, but it carries strong Caymanian and Garifuna cultural influences.
+These influences make it feel different from the mainland.

-Geographically, Utila is mostly low and flat, with Pumpkin Hill, a small volcanic rise, as its highest point.
-The rhythm of life is low, close to nature, and connected to the sea.
+Geographically, Utila is mostly low and flat.
+The highest point is Pumpkin Hill, a small volcanic rise.
+The rhythm of life here is slow, close to nature, and deeply connected to the sea.
+Each day unfolds gently, inviting you to pause and appreciate the beauty around you.

 — Mark Edgington